 Research of 12th century English manuscripts in the J. Pierpont Morgan Library, New York

 Honors-level studies provide an accelerated level of learning, understanding, and experiencing art directly in museums and concert halls which is invaluable for transfer.

-Salumeh Eslamieh (Associate Professor)Humanities and Social Sciences - English
+Salumeh Eslamieh (Professor)Humanities and Social Sciences - English

 Adam Fahey (Adjunct Faculty )Science and Technology - Mathematics

-Alison Field (Associate Professor)Humanities and Social Sciences - History
+Alison Field (Professor)Humanities and Social Sciences - History

 - San Francisco State University, BA and MA in Latin American and U.S. History